dmitry-ivanov/laravel-testing-tools/README.md

 #### `seeArtisanTableRowsCount()`

-Check if artisan output table rows count equals to the specified value:
+Check if the artisan output table rows count equals to the specified value:

 ```php
 $this->seeArtisanTableRowsCount(3);